ckan/ckan/doc/frontend-development.rst

 -  `HTML Coding Standards`_: The CKAN project HTML coding standards.
 -  `CSS Coding Standards`_: The CKAN project CSS coding standards.
 -  `JavaScript Coding Standards`_: The CKAN project JavaScript coding standards.
+-  `Front End Testing`_: A guide for front end testing and browser support.
 -  `Templating`_: A guide to the templating within CKAN.
 -  `Resources`_: Documentation on how static resources get included in pages.
 -  `Extension Templating`_: A quick guide to templating extensions.